o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/_index.md

 [XML Macros (XACRO)](http://wiki.ros.org/xacro) is a macro language that simplifies the creation and maintenance of URDF files.
 XACRO allows you to generate URDF files using XML macros.
 In XACRO, you can define parameters and include files, which is useful to change and iterate on robot models.
 You can also expand and reuse XACRO across multiple robot models.

-URDF/XACRO files contain complete robot descriptions, including references to external geometry files.
-While you can define primitive geometries directly within the URDF/XACRO file, it's common practice to use external mesh files, in formats such as DAE (Collada) or STL, to represent the visual and collision shapes of the robot.
+URDF, XACRO, and SDFormat files contain complete robot descriptions, including references to external geometry files.
+While you can define primitive geometries directly within the robot description file, it is a common practice to use external mesh files, in formats such as DAE (Collada) or STL, to represent the visual and collision shapes of the robot.

-Robot models are typically available in packages that include the URDF/XACRO file and additional geometry files that contain visualizations and collision shapes, either as primitive geometries or external mesh files.
+Robot models are typically available in packages that include the robot description file and additional geometry files with visualizations and collision shapes, either as primitive geometries or external mesh files.
 These packages may be distributed as ROS workspaces, which are more straightforward to use in ROS applications.

 ## Introduction to Robot Importer

 Import robots into your O3DE simulation project using the Robot Importer that's included in the ROS 2 Gem.
 Robot Importer has the following features:

 - Guides you through the import process step by step.
-- Allows to change parameters of the import.
+- Allows to change parameters of the import, including search paths for assets.
-- Reads SDF, URDF and XACRO files.
+- Reads SDFormat, URDF and XACRO files.
 - Copies all required assets files to the `Assets` folder of your O3DE project.
 - Creates a prefab with a multi-body structure using articulations or classic rigid bodies and joints components.

 ## Importing a robot into your simulation project

 ### Prerequisite

-Before you can use robot description files in a ROS package, you must first build a workspace with the package and its dependencies.
+Depending on a content of robot description files, you might need to build a ROS workspace with the package and its dependencies.
 This ensures that Robot Importer can find all the required files.
+In some cases, it is possible to append paths used by the Robot Importer in the Wizard instead, and to skip the build of a ROS workspace completely.

 To build, create a workspace and run `colcon build`.
 Do not forget to source ROS 2 workspace before launching the O3DE Editor.